rules-proto-grpc/rules_proto_grpc/buf/README.rst

 Buf rules
 =========

-Rules for linting and detecting breaking changes in .proto files with [Buf](https://buf.build).
+Rules for linting and detecting breaking changes in .proto files with `Buf <https://buf.build>`_.

 Note that these rules behave differently from the other rules in this repo, since these produce no output and are instead used as tests.